dkulyk/pulsestaking/README.md

 Before a staking period starts:

-- Users can enter stakes for the upcoming staking period
+- Users can enter stakes for any amount of staking periods

 During a staking period: